rodrigogribeiro/pcc116-2021-2/slides/aula25/aula25.lagda.md

    * Retorna a AST correspondente a um valor de tipo A

 7. unquoteTC : ∀ {a} {A : Set a} → Term → TC A
-   * Retorna o valor correspondnete a um termo.
+   * Retorna o valor correspondente a um termo.

 8. freshName : String → TC Name
    * Retorna um novo nome.